featbit/featbit-docs/pages/gitbook/feature-flags/users-and-user-segments/the-user-list.md

 ### Understanding the Users list <a href="#understanding-the-users-list" id="understanding-the-users-list"></a>

 The **Users** list populates automatically when users encounter a feature flag and are evaluated by a FeatBit SDK.
 The data in the list is populated from the user data you send in variation calls, as well as data from identify calls.
-To learn more about users and user attributes, read [Understanding user attributes](https://docs.launchdarkly.com/home/users/attributes#understanding-user-attributes).

 > **Warning!** The SDK does not use the attributes on the **Users** list to evaluate flags
 >